How to Fill a Vape Cartridge: Complete Guide (2026)

 Problem: Oil Leaking from Mouthpiece

-• If coil is burnt, cartridge may be ruined (screw-top only: you can try cleaning and refilling)
+Solution: Never heat oil above 140°F. Always prime before first use.
+If coil is burnt, the cartridge may be ruined — for screw-top carts, you can try cleaning and refilling.

 Commercial Filling: For Dispensaries & Brands